webdevops/TYPO3-docker-boilerplate/documentation/CUSTOMIZE.md

 it to any registry.
 For example when you're using it for local development only.

 It is possible to make changes in your project specific app container.
-By adding your appropriate RUN statement(s) in the [Dockerfile.development](/Dockerfile.development) file and a rebuild this could be done without problems.
+By adding your appropriate RUN statement(s) in the [Dockerfile.development](/Dockerfile.development) file and a rebuild could be done without problems.

 **Note:** Not every available PHP extension could be easily installed.
 It's often easier to perform the steps for installing a PHP extension manually in a test environment first and then to bring these in the necessary format for running them in a